nots1dd/inLimbo/tests/TESTS.md

 ## Why Testing is Essential

-Unit testing is a critical component of software development.
+Unit testing in the inLimbo project is still in its infancy but it will only grow bigger and better.
 For the inLimbo project, unit tests:

 - **Ensure Code Reliability:** By testing individual functions and classes, we can catch bugs early and verify that they perform as expected.
 - **Promote Code Safety:** Testing safeguards against regressions and ensures that changes or updates do not break existing functionality.